Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 - Object lifetime: lease based, one instance at a time.
 - Examples: via base library in C# and JAVA
 	- CORBA(Common Object Request Broker Architecture)
+		- Its an standard architecture that allows a distributed, heterogeneous collections of objects to interoperate.
+		- This standard is defined by OMG(Object Management Group).
+It describes architecture, interfaces and protocols.
 		- ORB(Object Request Bus): Central object bus; objects registers with ORB the interface its exposing;
 		- Interfaces defined in IDL(Interface Definition Language); IDL specification translated to stub-skeleton pair.
 		- Communication: lowest level - IIOP(Internet Inter-ORB Protocol).
 Portable Object Adapter(POA) - runtime environment where skeletons are hosted and managed.